rohxn69/auto-annotated-portfolio/content/pages/lost.md

   - type: LabelsSection
     title: EMERGENCY!?
     subtitle: >-
-      Tap the button below for emergency contact: If you found my stuffs scroll down a bit.
+      Tap the button below for emergency contact;                         If you found my stuffs scroll down a bit.
 Thank you
     items:
       - type: Label
         label: 'password hint: tattoo on my forearm'